cod-services/cod/README.markdown

 a visit and say hi!
 Anyone with halfop (`%`) or higher has direct push access and the live instance is called `ShadowNET`.

+Due to some problems with how InspIRCd works, support for it will be minimal at best.
+If you are having issues please leave a full stack trace of the problem, as well as a sql dump of your cod database.